emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

 PSK stands for 'Pre-Shared Keys'.
 This config to enable TLS-PSK authentication.

 Important!
-Make sure the SSL listener with only <code>tlsv1.2</code> enabled, and also PSK cipher suites configured, such as <code>RSA-PSK-AES256-GCM-SHA384</code>.
+Make sure the SSL listener with only `tlsv1.2` enabled, and also PSK cipher suites configured, such as `RSA-PSK-AES256-GCM-SHA384`.

 See listener SSL options config for more details.

-The IDs and secrets can be provided from a file which is configurable by the <code>init_file</code> field.
+The IDs and secrets can be provided from a file which is configurable by the `init_file` field.

 **psk_authentication.enable**